SendingA/SendingA.github.io/content/news/2025-12-01-msu-first-semester.md

 ---
-title: "📚 Achieved 4.0 GPA in First Semester at MSU"
+title: 📚 Achieved 4.0 GPA in First Semester at MSU
 date: 2025-12-01
 summary: Successfully completed my first semester at MSU with a perfect 4.0 GPA.
 authors: [admin]
-tags: [Academic, Milestone]
+tags:
+  - Academic
+  - Milestone
 ---

 Thrilled to share that I have achieved a **perfect 4.0 GPA** in all three courses during my first semester as a Ph.D. student at **Michigan State University**!